edk0/www/content/inline.md

 C has a keyword called `inline`.
-It's a source of considerable grief among people who don't understand what it does—which, as I've discovered recently, includes people who have an otherwise understand C very well.
+It's a source of considerable grief among people who don't understand what it does—which, as I've discovered recently, includes people who otherwise understand C very well.

 It's common to see people make assertions like “you should only ever use inline with static,” which turns out to be reasonable advice.
 I don't think